This post may contain affiliate links. Please read our disclosure policy.

-Just like mom used to make, this Southern Sweet Tea Recipe is simple and easy.
+Just like your southern grandma makes, this Southern Sweet Tea Recipe is simple and easy.
 A staple in my house growing up, this one is as perfect as it gets.
 Not too sweet and totally refreshing!

-This Southern Style Sweet Tea recipe has the same effect.
+This Southern Style Sweet Tea recipe is it for me.
 My mom used to make this almost every day, it seemed.
 There was never a time, that I remember, our refrigerator being without a gallon of sweet tea.

 It was the first recipe I ever remember making from scratch and, to be honest, we didn’t even call it sweet tea.
-We just called it Iced Tea….being that we’re not southern in any stretch of the imagination.
-So, when I started hearing all about Southern Style Sweet Tea I was dying to try it….and on a business trip to Birmingham one swampy summer I finally got to try the real deal Sweet Tea!
+We just called it Iced Tea.

 What is Southern Sweet Tea?